arduino/docs-content/content/hardware/04.pro/miscellaneous/enclosure-kit/features.md

 <FeatureDescription>

-Thanks to its form factor, can be attached to a Din Rail mount system, providing a quick access to all the I/O ‘s.
+Thanks to its form factor, it can be attached to a Din Rail mount system, providing a quick access to all the I/O ‘s.

 </FeatureDescription>